nrrb/tao-te-ching/79_keeping_the_contract/README.md

 It stays with the good.

-UKLG: This chapter is equally relevant to private relationships and to political treaties.
+> **Note** UKLG: This chapter is equally relevant to private relationships and to political treaties.
 Its realistic morality is based on a mystical perception of the fullness of the Way.